4 min read

 - Respect and responsibility are priorities in the workplace.

-Though this isn’t an exhaustive checklist, but it should give you a starting point in creating or adding to your own.
-Risk is inevitable, but that doesn’t mean you have to accept risk without taking steps to limit it.
+Though this isn’t an exhaustive checklist, it should give you a starting point for creating or expanding your own.
+Risk is inevitable, but you have the power to limit it.